tarwn/lessthandot-hugo/blogs/content/posts/2011-06-16-productivity-is-not-the-only.md

   </li>
 </ul>

 When we measure effectiveness, we look at the result instead of the work.
 We create a definition for positive results (fewer outages/server, fewer tickets/problem, less rework and higher customer acceptance, etc) and then measure our impact against those goals.
-It&#8217;s a shift from measuring what we&#8217;re doing to measuring what we&#8217;re achieving.
+It's a shift from measuring what we're doing to measuring what we're achieving.

 ### Estimate Variability

-What&#8217;s the impact of taking twice as long as originally estimated to get a task done?
+What's the impact of taking twice as long as originally estimated to get a task done?
 Yeah, screamy people.
 When we provide estimates for people, they have a tendency to make their own plans based on those estimates.
 The further from the estimate we get, the more it costs for them to change their plans, disrupting estimates they provided to others.
-On-time delivery is not just a FedEx measure, it&#8217;s also a measure of how well we work to our own estimates and reinforces the trust the receiver extended to us.
+On-time delivery is not just a FedEx measure, it's also a measure of how well we work to our own estimates and reinforces the trust the receiver extended to us.

 **Examples:**